Last Updated on: 5th October 2023, 03:25 pm

-Growth lines are prone to injury, as these spaces will be thinner.
+Growth lines are prone to injury because the spaces are thinner.
 They’re more vulnerable to being hit by hard objects and are more sensitive to hot temperatures.

 You can apply tortoise-safe topical medication on the injury if damage occurs, like Neosporin.

 Separating from The Shell